 Where do I get a copy of a death certificate from in Michigan?

 The Michigan Office of Vital Records is at 201 Townsend St, Capitol View Building, 3rd Floor, Lansing, MI 48913.
 You can obtain a copy of a death certificate in person, online or by mail.
 If you visit in person, they are open 8am – 5pm but a request for a certificate must be received by 3pm for a same day service.
 A copy of a death certificate costs $36.00 for the first copy and $12.00 for each additional copy.
 If requesting by mail or online there are additional charges.

-What should you do if you have a complaint about funeral services or products you have purchased?
+What should you do if you have a complaint about funeral or cremation services or products you have purchased?

 If you should have a complaint or grievance regarding services or products purchased from a licensed funeral provider in Michigan, you can make a written complaint to:

 Michigan Department of Labor & Economic Growth

 You can also contact the Michigan Funeral Consumers Information Society (FCIS).
 They are a volunteer, not-for-profit organization affiliated with the Funeral Consumers Alliance that is dedicated to serving the rights of consumers in the death care sector.